we don't need to change how we do conservation, we need to change why we do it

 Yes, it might take a whole lifetime for some of us to clearly see what Nagarjuna called Absolute Truth, and this work is not to be neglected.
 But, working with his “relative truth”, working with technological and evo-ecological concepts, is now Absolutely critical for the understanding and restoration of Humans and Nature.

-As the Natural world tips toward irreversible mass extinction (unimaginable in Buddha’s time, as was technological, and as a result societal, innovation) the Awakening of a human mind to its desperate brooding on Nagarjuna’s endlessly propagating second truths, just means that these are now, fearlessly and painlessly, in the service of the First Truth.
+As the Natural world tips toward irreversible mass extinction (unimaginable in Buddha’s time, as was technological, and as a result societal, innovation) the Awakening of a human mind to its desperate brooding on Nagarjuna’s endlessly propagating conceptual truths, just means that these ‘second truths’ are now, fearlessly and painlessly, in the service of the First Truth.
 Not the other way around.

 So… what does this mean in practice?

-If you are curious to see how diligently (or not) I’ve tried to apply this Vital Relationship between Buddhism and the Scientific Mind to the second great matter (the Buddhist Great Matter of seeing through our illusions is of course the first), then I encourage you to explore and, if you feel so inclined, to comment on, the rest of this website.
+If you are curious to see how diligently (or not) I’ve tried to apply this Vital Relationship between Buddhism and the Scientific Mind to the second great matter (the Buddhist Great Matter of seeing through our illusions is still and always the First), then I encourage you to explore and, if you feel so inclined, to comment on, the rest of this website.
 Because this ‘second great matter’ I’m referring to here is, once again, our pressing need in these climactic times to fully and fearlessly understand the human condition in light of still-evolving concepts concerning Natural History.

 Leave a Reply